Origins and history of the Dapostar or Flowstar

 The Symbolism of the 8-Pointed Star (Octagram)

-This shape carries a millennia-old symbolism of balance, rebirth, and cosmic harmony:
+This shape carries millennia-old symbolism of balance, rebirth, and cosmic harmony:

 Mesopotamia: Star of Ishtar (love, fertility).